 I believe that bringing an idea to life with an interactive prototype is one of the best ways to test an initial concept with users, and also for getting stakeholder buy-in.
+Catching an awkward interaction or confusing copy in a user testing session before a feature gets build can save user frustration and engineering churn.
 Animated prototypes are also very helpful in communicating interactions and flows to engineers.
-How something looks versus how it feels on a device can be rather difference, so getting the interactions feeling just right is key.
+How something looks versus how it feels on a device can be rather different, so getting the interactions feeling just right is key.

 I’ve always enjoyed working closely with engineers, product managers, data analysts, as well as marketing and sales.
 Understanding the needs and goals and activities of other parts of the organization inform how I think about product.
 User experience covers the intersection of many different customer touch points, so having a holistic perspective of the larger business efforts helps inform my own product decisions.

 In leading design teams, I see my job as facilitating the work of talented designers to come together to meet the design needs of the organization.
-That means planning design sprints, running design ideation sessions, organizing design reviews and mentoring less experienced designers on moving them forward towards their skill and career goals.
+That means planning design sprints, running design ideation sessions, organizing design reviews and mentoring other designers to help them solve problems and level-up their skill set.

 I am a strong proponent of A/B testing, having run dozens of experiments to quantitatively evaluate the product hypothesis.
 A/B testing experiments are the scientific method applied to business practices, validating product ideas with realistic market conditions.
 In my experience, A/B testing can be used for much more than small copy and color tweaks, but releasing full features, to judge user response at a small percent of the user base before rolling it out to the full population (It’s also handy for dark launching features for QA purposes).